Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 Why is this region so significant?

-The Upper Paranapanema Basin is a major farming region, with X% of land used for agriculture.
+The Upper Paranapanema Basin is a major farming region where agriculture contributes close to a quarter of the Basin's GDP.

 • pressure to increase productivity, driving land-use intensification